fedluc/qupled/docs/introduction.rst

 Limitations
 -----------

-Ground state (zero temperature) calculations are available only for the classical schemes (RPA, STLS, STLS-HNC, STLS-IET and VS-STLS) and for the hybrid scheme (ESA).
+Ground state (zero temperature) calculations are not available for the quantum schemes (QSTLS and QSTLS-IET).

 Units
 -----